International student finance

 Your tuition fees will depend on the course you are studying.
 Get the breakdown of our tuition fees for undergraduates, postgraduates and part-time students.

-You are required to pay at least 50% of your tuition fee when you start enrolment.
+You are required to pay a minimum of 50% of your tuition fee in advance before you can complete your enrolment.
 Enrolment is the process you need to complete in order to become an official Kingston University student.

 Payment options for international students